AdityaPrasad275/Attendance-verification-app/README.md

 - **Attendance Statistics and Reporting**: Professors can access comprehensive attendance statistics and generate reports to monitor student attendance and performance.
 - **Google Calendar Integration**: Seamlessly sync class schedules and events with Google Calendar for enhanced calendar management.

 Please refer to the detailed [plan](./plan) files for each feature to understand the goals and benefits they offer.
 These [plan](./plan) files are mainly oriented twoards technical contributors and provide a comprehensive overview of the features and their implementation details.
+A complete(slightly more indepth) overview can also be found [here](./plan/app.md)

 ### **Future Feature: Quizzes and Non-Attendance Requiring Classes**